The Royal Palace of Cambodia

 The Palace as it stands now was constructed in 1866 when it was built close to the intersection of the four rivers, the upper and lower Mekong, the Tonle Sap and the Tonle Bassac.
 Thus, it was called Preah Borom Reach Veang Chatomuk Mongkul.

-Constructed during the reign of King Norodom, this magnificent residence occupies an area of 435 by 421 meters.
+Built during the reign of King Norodom, this magnificent residence occupies an area of 435 by 421 meters.
 The architect, Oknha Tep Nimith MAK, followed the traditional Khmer architecture of tiered roofs and towers which symbolize prosperity.
 Originally in wood, it was later made concrete but this original Khmer form was preserved.

 The pavilions are painted in yellow and white.
 Yellow represents Buddhism and white, Brahmanism, two religions that have influenced so much of Cambodian culture.

-The Throne Hall in the Royal Palace
+The Pavilions in the Royal Palace

 Built in 1917 by King Sisowath, this Hall is used for the royal coronation ceremony, the Tveatuosmeas, translated as the twelve month ceremonies, audiences granted by the Majesty, the King on national and religious holidays, the presentation of credentials by foreign envoys, and formal receptions for distinguished guests.